-- Income Guidelines: Similar to the income-based repayment program, PAYE requires the borrower to demonstrate a partial financial hardship and your bill with PAYE must be less than what you would owe under the standard 10-year plan.
+2. Income guidelines: Similar to the income-based repayment program, PAYE requires the borrower to demonstrate a partial financial hardship and your bill with PAYE must be less than what you would owe under the standard 10-year plan.
 If qualified, your monthly installment would be calculated to be 10 percent of the difference between your monthly income and 150% of the federal poverty guideline.
 When your income increases, your adjusted payment cannot be more than what you would normally pay on the standard plan.

+It is similar to the PAYE program but does not contain the time restrictions that the PAYE program contains.
 REPAYE does contain the 20-year forgiveness provision but goes further in allowing borrowers for graduate studies to be forgiven after 25 years.
 It also does not require the borrower to prove that repaying a student loan is a burden so virtually anyone will qualify.

 REPAYE also provides for the government to pick up unpaid interest on subsidized and unsubsidized Direct loans.
 Where PAYE allows for the government to cover unpaid interest on subsidized student loans for three years if the monthly installment didn’t cover all of the interest, REPAYE matches this and expands the subsidy to unsubsidized federal loans, as well as the unpaid interest on subsidized loans over the designated three years.

 Simply put, the PAYE plan has more restrictive eligibility requirements than income-based repayment and REPAYE.
 But if you are a candidate for the PAYE plan and its restrictions, it will give you the most beneficial monthly installment and other additional perks.